Wilson Street parking garage closed due to sprinkler malfunction; city staff clearing water, ice

-In the early morning Saturday, a single sprinkler in the lower level of the garage malfunctioned, resulting in standing water on the parking deck of the lowest level and flow into two elevators and the elevator shafts, as well as nearby stairwells, the city's Parking Division said.
+Early Saturday morning, a single sprinkler in the lower level of the garage malfunctioned, resulting in standing water on the parking deck of the lowest level and flow into two elevators and the elevator shafts, as well as nearby stairwells, the Madison Parking Division said.

-City staff were still dealing with cleanup and potential damage to the garage Sunday, the city said.
-The new garage, located at 20 E Wilson Street, opened in June.
+City staff were still dealing with cleanup and potential damage to the garage Sunday.
+The new garage, located at 20 E. Wilson St., opened in June.

-Any cars still parked in the garage can be moved, but drivers would need to move the barricade to leave or press the help line for parking staff to move it for them, the city said.
+Any cars still parked in the garage can be moved, but drivers must move the barricade to leave or press the help line for parking staff to move it for them, the city said.

 Parking staff spread sand over the ice to reduce slipping concerns for those getting their vehicles.